zach1502/BetaChess/README.md

 # BetaChess: MCTS-based Chess Engine with Deep Neural Networks

 This project uses Monte Carlo Tree Search (MCTS) and a deep learning model to create a chess AI.
-The code is organized into two main Python scripts: `beta_chess.py` and `pipeline.py`.
+The code is organized into three main Python scripts: `beta_chess.py`, `MCTS.py` and `pipeline.py`.

 ## Requirements